meteoblue in America

 Precipitation is estimated from radar and satellites.
 At night precipitation estimates from satellites are less accurate than during daytime.
 Orange crosses mark places where lightning was detected (over Europe).

 The location marker is placed on Lomnický štít.
-This animation shows the precipitation radar for the last hour, as well as a 1h forecast.
+This animation shows the precipitation radar for the selected time range, as well as a 2h forecast.
 Drizzle or light snow fall might be invisible for the radar.
-Precipitation intensity is colour coded, ranging from light blue to orange.
+Precipitation intensity is colour coded, ranging from turquoise to red.